UFC 272: Covington vs. Masvidal: Predictions & Analysis

 A few statistical edges stand out.
 Jacoby throws significantly more leather — a 2.5 sig. strike per minute gap.
 Jacoby is far more active with takedowns, averaging 0.3 more per 15 minutes.
 Oleksiejczuk has tighter striking defense, making opponents miss more often.

 The Pick: Dustin Jacoby over Michal Oleksiejczuk.
-We're leaning Jacoby here at 65%, a solid but not overwhelming edge.
-The market and our model are aligned — the line looks fair.
+We're leaning Jacoby here at 68%, a solid but not overwhelming edge.
+Notably, the betting market has Jacoby at 65% implied while our model sees 68% — a 3-point disagreement that could signal value.

 Methodology